ftahmed/springboot-hibernate-multitenancy/README.md

 * Java 8
 * Maven 3.3.x
-* Postgres server to create a couple of databases or Docker to start a couple of asimio/db_dvdrental Postgres containers.
+* Postgres server to create a couple of databases or Docker host to start a couple of [asimio/db_dvdrental](https://hub.docker.com/r/asimio/db_dvdrental/) Postgres containers.

 ### Building the artifact ###